Desktop47-02.jpg

 To say that Puglia had been one of my bucket list destinations would be an understatement.
 I have been obsessed with trulli (plural for trullo), the dry-stone huts with quaint, corbeled roofs typical of the region, since I was a young architecture student many moons ago.
 But between visiting family in Europe and a desire to expose our children to other cultures around the world, carving out time to visit had long become an elusive dream.

 Like Portugal and Croatia, Puglia—commonly referred to as the heel of Italy’s boot—has become increasingly popular.
-While not as central as Lazio, Umbria, or Tuscany, its allure lies in its breathtaking seaside, rich history, and endless olive groves—the most in all of Italy—and, of course, trulli-enchanted villages..
+While not as central as Lazio, Umbria, or Tuscany, the allure lies in its breathtaking seaside, rich history, and endless olive groves—the most in all of Italy—and, of course, trulli-enchanted villages..

 BRINDISI & BARI